 Screening and identification of oil-degrading bacteria isolated fromoil-contaminated soils of Rosario, Cavite.

-Eleserio, Stephen Y. and Francisco, Alvin John P. (2013) Screening and identification of oil-degrading bacteria isolated fromoil-contaminated soils of Rosario, Cavite.
+Eleserio, Stephen Y. (2013) Screening and identification of oil-degrading bacteria isolated fromoil-contaminated soils of Rosario, Cavite.
 Undergraduate thesis, De La Salle University - Dasmariñas.

 EleserioFrancisco ... - OilDegradingBacteria.pdf